girlscript/feminist-bible-phase-2/backend/README.md

 1. `cd` to locally locally cloned repository
 2. `cd` to back-end dir (i.e. fb-phase2-backend)
 3. run `yarn`. this should install all required dependencies
-4. copy `.env.example` to `.env` and fill it with appropriate details
+4. For development, copy `.env.example` to `.env` and fill it with appropriate details
+5. For production, copy `.env.example` to `.env.production` and fill it with appropriate details
-5. start project with `yarn dev`
+6. start project with `yarn dev`

 before making a PR, make sure test cases are not failing. to run all test cases from specs/ dir, just run `yarn test`. you shall see a test coverage report